The Sound of Music

 1/5

-No diverse stakeholder representation indicated in available information; the cast reflects a specific mid-20th-century European cultural context.
+No diverse representation indicated in available information; the setting is reflective of 1930s Austria with a homogeneous cast.

 Educational Value